 When international aid organizations partner with these communities to build sustainable food practices, it is solar pumping systems that local farmers want.

 A standard setup for a Senegalese community garden is to have a centralized well that feeds several cisterns located through the garden.
-Solar pumps are installed to draw up water and fill the reservoir attached to the well.
+Solar pumps draw water from a shallow, sand point well, and fill an elevated reservoir.
 This reservoir then gravity feeds water to waist-height cisterns located throughout the garden.
 From here, the gardeners fill up buckets at the cisterns closest to their vegetable plot.